Here are the first two chapters of Vevin Song. Enjoy!

 'We have to go!'
 Rowan spun around but caught his foot on a rock and tumbled to the ground.

-Jason pushed himself up, leaning against the wall.
-From the glint of the torch's light that was at the other end of the cave, he saw what had charged at him.
+Jason hauled himself up against the wall.
+From the glint of the torch's light at the far end of the cave, he saw what had struck him.

-A Lightbird, no less than seven feet tall, stood several paces in front of him.
+A Lightbird, no less than seven feet tall, stood several paces away.
 Its solid white eyes glared at him.

 Jason squeezed his gloved fist.
 A water marble launched out of the opening in between the glove's knuckles of the ring and middle fingers and soared towards the creature.
-The Lightbird swerved sideways, its long dark hair flowing behind, and the marble was consumed by the shadows beyond it.
+The Lightbird swerved sideways, long hair whipping behind it, and the marble was consumed by the shadows beyond.

-The Lightbird took a step forward, its scaly, dark green skin illuminated by the torch on the ground.
-Its wings sprouted from inside the back of its body—they were thick and large enough that the tips of them brushed against the walls of the cave as the Lightbird approached.
+The creature took a step forward, its scaly, dark green skin illuminated by the torch on the ground.
+Large, thick wings jutted from its back—so wide their tips brushed against the cave walls as the Lightbird approached.
 It seemed to notice its wings were too big for the cave, turning its head towards one of them.

 Taking the chance, Jason squeezed his fist again.
-The water marble flung towards the Lightbird's chest, but the creature looked back in Jason's direction and, in a fluid motion, pulled one of its hands down, a bright green blade being produced in the hand's trail.
-The weapon absorbed the marble.
+The water marble flung towards the Lightbird's chest, but the creature looked back in Jason's direction and, in a fluid motion, pulled one of its hands down.
+A bright green blade was produced in the hand's trail and absorbed the marble.

-The flat-edged blade, about a yard long, was connected to the Lightbird's fist, swirls of energy pulsing through the weapon as if it was a living thing.
+The flat-edged blade, almost Jason's height, was connected to the Lightbird's fist, swirls of energy pulsing through the weapon as if it was a living thing.
 It emitted a ringing sound as the Lightbird waved it around in the surrounding space.
 The Lightbird's way of intimidating Jason.

 He pushed himself away from the wall and stumbled towards Rowan, not taking his eyes off the Lightbird as it stepped towards them.
 It was the first time Jason had seen one up close.
-The blood vessels around the perimeters of its eyes flowed the same shade of green as its blade.
+The blood vessels around its eyes glowed the same shade of green as its blade.
 It had sunken holes for ears.
-It took a steady breath through the slitted nostrils of its aquiline nose, which was positioned where its mouth should have been, taking up the bottom half of its face.
+It took a steady breath through the slitted nostrils of its aquiline nose, positioned where its mouth should have been, filling the lower half of its face.

-Rowan groaned as he scrambled across the ground, his legs failing to push him upright.
+Rowan groaned, scrambling but his legs failing to push him upright.
 'We need to get out of here.
 Now.'

-With its long legs, the Lightbird would have been able to chase them easily.
-Jason knew that he and Rowan wouldn't make it to the exit of the cave before being cut down.
+With its long legs, the Lightbird could chase them easily.
+Jason knew they'd never make it to the exit of the cave before being cut down.
 Especially Rowan, who was slower and clumsier.

 Jason made a decision.

-Ignoring Rowan's protests, he charged forward and launched another marble at the Lightbird—this time at its head.
+Ignoring Rowan's protests, he charged and launched another marble at the Lightbird—this time at its head.
 It raised its blade and the marble dissolved.
 The Lightbird saw Jason was already aiming his glove at its chest and lowered its blade in anticipation, but Jason twisted his glove up to release a marble at its head.
-He thought he would catch the Lightbird out, but it felt as if it was reading his mind, and it raised its blade in front of its head to catch the marble.
+He thought he would catch the Lightbird out but it was as if it was reading his mind, raising its blade to intercept the marble.

 Then it plunged its blade into Jason's stomach.

-He never expected the blade to feel so cold, nor the dull edge of it to cut through him so easily.
+He never expected the blade to feel so cold, nor its dull edge to cut through him so easily.

-The Lightbird stepped back, pulling its blade out of Jason, its chest puffed out in triumph.
+The Lightbird pulled its blade out of Jason and stepped back, its chest puffed out in triumph.

-But it didn't expect Rowan to release a marble at the back of its head.
+It didn't expect Rowan to strike a marble at the back of its head.

-Despite just a splash of water hitting the Lightbird, it was enough for it to stagger forwards, clasping onto the back of its head with the four claws of its hand.
-The key message that was conveyed to the population when the Lightbirds invaded was that water was fatal to them, and several companies manufactured gloves that would store water marbles in their sleeves to act as effective weapons against them.
+Despite just a splash of water hitting the Lightbird, it was enough for it to stagger forward, clasping onto the back of its head with the four claws of its hand.
+When the Lightbirds invaded, the key message that was conveyed to the population was that water was fatal to them.
+Several companies manufactured gloves that would store water marbles in their sleeves to act as effective weapons.
 It was rare for a person to be seen without a glove nowadays.

 The Lightbird stumbled back and collapsed to its knees, waving its blade frantically, cutting rocks as it thrashed into them.
-Free from being pinned by the blade, Jason collapsed too, crying out in anguish.
+Freed from the blade, Jason collapsed too, crying out in anguish.
 He clasped his hand over his stomach, which did nothing to stop the dark blood from gushing out of him.
 Pain bloomed through his body, his stomach muscles pulling uncomfortably tight as if they were going to fold in on themselves.
 He gazed up and was face to face with the Lightbird, a chunk of its head missing.
 Its breaths were shallow, struggling for air.
-He heard crying and screaming, but couldn't tell if it was coming from his brother or the baby.
+Crying and screaming filled his ears but he couldn't tell if it was coming from his brother or the baby.
 Or both of them.

-Whatever he did, he knew he was dead.
-Any contact with a Lightbird's blade is fatal, through impact or infection, the accompanying leaflet with the glove had read.
+Whatever he did, he was dead.
+Any contact with a Lightbird's blade is fatal, through impact or infection, the glove's accompanying leaflet had warned.

-With effort, he wrenched his gloved hand upwards and squeezed his fist three times.
+With effort, he wrenched his gloved hand up and squeezed three times.

-The Lightbird's blade dissolved and the creature pitched backwards, clutching to its melting chest where the three marbles had hit.
+The Lightbird's blade dissolved and the creature pitched backwards, clutching its melting chest where the marbles had hit.

 Tears stung Jason's eyes as his impending death loomed in front of him.
 Moments ago, he still had his life.
 A life in a cocoon, but a life all the same.
 Now, the wound in his stomach was the painful mark of that life gone.

-Jason could just about feel his brother's arms around him.
-Rowan sobbed, calling Jason's name, but he sounded distant, as if he was shouting at Jason from beyond a wall that would never crack open.
+Jason barely felt his brother's arms around him.
+Rowan sobbed, calling Jason's name, but sounded distant as if he was beyond a wall that would never crack open.

 Jason looked up, the metallic taste of blood in his mouth.
-He could barely see the outline of his brother.
+He could hardly see the outline of his brother.

 'The...baby...'
 Jason uttered.
 It hurt to talk.

-'I'm getting you out of here,' Rowan said, a million miles away.
+'I'm getting you out of here,' Rowan said, his voice a million miles away.

 'No.' Jason used the very little energy he had to squeeze Rowan's shoulder, coating him in blood.
 'The baby.
 You...have to.'